 Tags come in handy if you later find that you’ve written hundreds of posts, but now you (or a visitor) want to look only at posts regarding the US.
 Hey presto – both your Alamo and Grand Canyon posts will come up because you’ve tagged them both with “us”.
 Therefore finding things in your content written over a period of time becomes very easy.

 Going back to your book example, if you write about a certain character, you can then find every scene you tagged with your character and maybe edit the final version of the book.
 That’s useful if you don’t write in he order of the final book.

 Another way to organise your content is into Categories.
 These work slightly different to tags because categories can also have sub categories.
 Each post can have both tags as well as categories.
 The difference will become clear again when you search for particular content.

 Imagine you write about cars as well as recipes, then you don’t want any car entries intermingled with your recipes.
 You would have a link on your blog to display all car entries, and another one to display all recipe entries.
 So far so good.

 Now imagine that you’d like to bring some more order to the recipes you write about: you could have sub-categories like Chinese, Indian and French recipes.
 Still those links on the front page display them all, but you could have another link that only goes to French Recipes, and nothing else would be displayed.
 Same with cars – you could have Ford, Vauxhall and Citroen.
 Again finding content you add over time will become easier for yourself and your readers to find.

 I hope this introduction was useful and not too detailed, and you’ll be able to learn more as I elaborate on the nuances of blogging.
 I’ve never explained a blog in detail, but I think this may be useful for other readers too.
-I think this email to you will become my new blog post
+I think this email to you will become my new blog post 😉